mbevand/florida-covid19-line-list-data/README.md

 The Florida Department of Health has an **amazing** dataset here: [complete line list data of the state's COVID-19 cases][dataset], including age information for all 150k+ cases!
-Our script processes this data to create a heatmap representing the number of cases by age bracket over time:
+Our script `process.py` analyzes this data to create a heatmap representing the number of cases by age bracket over time:

 ![Heatmap of COVID-19 cases in Florida](heatmap_published.png)